j-fu/TwoPointFluxFVM.jl/docs/src/index.md

 TwoPointFluxFVM
 ===============

+There will be no further development of this package.
+Please find new developments in [VoronoiFVM.jl](https://github.com/j-fu/VoronoiFVM.jl)

 Solver for coupled nonlinear partial differential equations based on the two point flux finite volume method on admissible grids.